 A real asset and a financial asset are the two types of investment alternatives available to anybody.
 Property, valuable objects, and other tangible assets are dealt with in real assets, whereas financial assets are separated into equity, debt, and cash equivalent investments.

-Despite the traditional usage of such genuine assets to build and maintain wealth, investments in real estate, forestry, and shipping are frequently referred to as “alternative.” should be in contrast with alternative investments.
+Despite the traditional usage of such genuine assets to build and maintain wealth, investments in real estate, forestry, and shipping are frequently referred to as “alternative.” traditional investments should be in contrast with alternative investments.

 Understanding Alternative Investments

 Because of their complexity, lack of regulation, and high risk, most alternative investment assets are owned by institutional investors or accredited, high-net-worth individuals.
-Many alternative investments have significant minimum investments and cost structures compared to mutual funds and (ETFs).
+Many alternative investments have significant minimum investments and cost structures compared to mutual funds and exchange-traded funds (ETFs).